 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax professionals and advisers with guidance on the challenges of Canadian sales tax as applied to U.S.-based sellers.
+This course will provide tax professionals and advisers with guidance on the challenges of Canadian sales tax as applied to U.S.-based sellers.
 The panel will discuss Canada's Goods & Services Tax/Harmonized Sales Tax (GST/HST), Quebec Sales Tax (QST) and provincial sales tax (PST), applicable rules, registration requirements for non-residents, small supplier exception, common errors (including refundable overpaid taxes that can help improve cash flow) and other critical items for U.S.-based sellers.

 - Canada vs. U.S. tax system